tangrams/tangram-docs/pages/layers.md

 }
 ```

-Because the _layer name_ is the same as the name of the GeoJSON object, the `data` object's `layer` parameter can be omitted.
-Most of our examples, use this form.
+Because the _layer name_ "buildings" is the same as the name of the desired GeoJSON object, the `data` object's `layer` parameter can be omitted; when no `layer` is specified, Tangram will attempt to use the _layer name_ as the _data layer_.
+Most of our examples use this [layer name shortcut](Filters-Overview.md#layer-name-shortcut).
 ```yaml
 layer:
     buildings: